fermyon/developer/content/spin/v2/testing-apps.md

 ## Writing a Test

-Next, create a test that `spin-test` can run as a compiled WebAssembly component.
+Next, create a test that `spin test` can run as a compiled WebAssembly component.

 Here’s an example of two tests written in Rust using the [Spin Test Rust SDK](https://github.com/fermyon/spin-test/tree/main/crates/spin-test-sdk).
 The first test ensures that the Spin app responds properly to an HTTP request.
 The second test ensures that the Spin app responds properly when the key-value store has a certain key already set.